Hi, I’m Matt Button. I write this blog, work as a Lead Engineer at a financial technology company in Wellington, New Zealand.

 Software development, which is taking a pure idea, and making it interactive and functional, had a certain mystique to the 10 year old me.
-At that point, I was convinced my uncle was some sort of wizard.
+At that point in my life, I was convinced my uncle was some sort of wizard.
 It made a huge impression on me, and even though the mystique is long gone, the deep rooted interest and motivation has remained.

-I’m currently working at a financial technology company in Wellington, New Zealand.
-Before that, I was Senior Developer / Development Team Lead at Contact Software.
+I’m currently working as a software developer at a financial technology company in Wellington, New Zealand.
+Before that, I was Senior Developer and Development Team Lead at Contact Software.
 More details on my Linkedin page.

-I like to travel, and had an amazing adventure around Japan and Thailand in late 2016.
+I like to travel, and had an amazing adventure around Japan and Thailand in late 2016, then spent a month in the Philippines during 2018.
 Find out more on my Instagram page, which I used as a photo journal for lots of interesting stuff which happened during my trip.

 I’ve always cared about my fitness, and am often running hills, and forest tracks.
 For me, it’s as much about fitness, as it is getting outside, fresh air, and sunlight to offset the pasty skin I’d otherwise have from spending so much time indoors, working at a desk! ;)

 I like to make beer.
 I’m no expert, or connoisseur, but I do like good beer, and in Wellington, New Zealand, we’re lucky to have The Occasional Brewer where you can make your own.
 The process a level above home brewing - using their high-end equipment, well-refined recipes, and guidance, it’s hard to get it wrong.
 You can brew whatever you want from a wide range of options.